divya-sh-u/About-me/README.md

 Skills
 ------

-*   🔥 Proficient in TypeScript, Python, Rust and Go.
+*   🔥 Good in TypeScript, Python, Rust and Go.
 *   💻 Experienced in React, Tailwind CSS, Redwood JS, Solidity and more.